criipto/docs-old/eid-specifics/order-dk-mitid.md

 {% iconnote info %}

-**MitID production ready in May 2021**
+**MitID is expected to go live in mid August 2021**

+The first person to be issued a MitID is planned for mid August 2021.
+All the holders of NemID will then be migrated gradually to MitID during the following 6-9 months.

-Ordering of MitID for production will be available from May 2021.
+You can start ordering MitID for production from June 2021.
 More on the process will be provided here.

 {% endiconnote %}

-### Prerequisites before setting up an agreements
+### Prerequisites for setting up an agreement

-In order to become a NemID service provider, your company must registered in the the EU and have an EU VAT Id.
+In order to use MitID in production, your company must registered in the the EU and have an EU VAT Id.

+### MitID terms of service

+In addition to the genral [Criipto terms of service](https://criipto.com/legal/tos/) you must also accept the [MitID specific terms](https://criipto.com/legal/mitid/tos)

 ### UX requirements

 With MitID you will be using a hosted MitID page at Criipto.
-The page may be styled to you liking but a few requirements exist.
+The page may be styled to you liking, but some requirements must be observed.

 Please [see the UX reqirements](/eid-specifics/mitid-ux-reqs) to make sure you comply.

 ### Next steps